raspberrypilearning/cd-dice-roller/en/step_5.md

 ## Roll *n* dice

-You can now play games like Monopoly because you can roll two dice, but some games, like Risk and Yahtzee, require more.
-Let's change your app so that you can roll any amount of dice — or *n* dice, as a mathematician would say!
+You can now play games such as Monopoly, because you can roll two dice.
+But some games, such as Risk and Yahtzee, require more dice.
+So you will change your app so that you can roll any amount of dice — or **n** dice, as a mathematician would say!

 --- task ---

-First, replace your select box code in the `index.html` file with the following code which creates a `input` box that only allows numbers to be typed in.
-Keep the same ID though!
+First, go to the `index.html` file, and delete the code for the `select` drop-down menu.
+Then add code that creates a `input` box which only accepts numbers as typed input.
+Give this box the id `controller`.

 ```html
     <div id="controller">